lgiommi/MLaaS4HEP_server/doc/OAuth2-Proxy_usage.md

 ## How to use OAuth2-Proxy server
 Here we show how to use [OAuth2-Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) to create a proxy server in front of the [MLaaS4HEP server](https://github.com/lgiommi/MLaaS4HEP_server/blob/master/server.py).
 You have different ways to install [OAuth2-Proxy](https://oauth2-proxy.github.io/oauth2-proxy/docs/).
-We successfully used the prebuilt binary and the prebuilt docker image.
+We successfully used the prebuilt binary and the prebuilt docker image to test locally the proxy server.

 We registered our client using the [https://cms-auth.web.cern.ch/](https://cms-auth.web.cern.ch/) provider and we did the following steps to get access tokens for a new account using [oidc-agent](https://indigo-dc.gitbook.io/oidc-agent/)
 ```